shyguy1412/bb-external-editor/README.md

 # bb-external-editor

 This is a template for using any external editor for Bitburner.
-This Template supports JSX, TS and TSX out of the box.
+This Template supports JS, JSX, TS and TSX out of the box.

 ## How to get started